-Peer Led Study (formerly Supplemental Instruction – SI) Program
+Supplemental Instruction SI (formerly Peer Led Study – PLS) Program

-The Peer Led Study (PLS) program targets historically challenging academic courses that have been roadblocks to the success of students pursuing a degree in STEM.
-Specifically, the PLS Program at the Palomar Community College supports the learning development of low-income, first-generation, and underrepresented students to ensure their academic success in order to become engaged contributors in their communities.
+The Supplemental Instruction (SI) program targets historically challenging academic courses that have been roadblocks to the success of students pursuing a degree in STEM.
+Specifically, the SI Program at the Palomar Community College supports the learning development of low-income, first-generation, and underrepresented students to ensure their academic success in order to become engaged contributors in their communities.

-PLS Mentors are model students who have demonstrated mastery of the course subject and have exceptional critical thinking and organizational skills.
-PLS Mentors are students who have previously done well in the course with the same instructor whom they are now working together with as a team.
-Collaboratively, the PLS Mentors and the Instructor develop strategies to help student become actively engaged in their own learning and strengthen their academic performance.
-PLS Mentors attend all class lectures, take notes, read all assigned material, and act as model students.
-PLS Mentors provide the following:
+SI Leaders are model students who have demonstrated mastery of the course subject and have exceptional critical thinking and organizational skills.
+SI Leaders are students who have previously done well in the course with the same instructor whom they are now working together with as a team.
+Collaboratively, the SI Leaders and the Instructor develop strategies to help student become actively engaged in their own learning and strengthen their academic performance.
+SI Leaders attend all class lectures, take notes, read all assigned material, and act as model students.
+SI Leaders provide the following:

 - Regularly scheduled, out-of-class, peer-facilitated sessions.

 - Facilitate group work and promote collaborative learning and critical thinking

 - Demonstrate appropriate application of study strategies to support student success

 - Real life examples of successful study and learning habits

 - Informal review sessions in which students compare notes, discuss readings and develop organizational tools